Short Course in Physics (10 ECTS credits)

 €500 (students or unwaged)

-This is a daytime course given in Hilary Term (Semester 2 – 15 January – 6 April 2018).
-The lectures/tutorials are likely to take place on Mondays at 14.00, Tuesdays at 14.00 and 15.00 and Wednesdays at 14.00.
+This is a daytime course and the next intake of students will be in Michaelmas Term (Semester 1) 2018/19.
+The course will begin in the week beginning Monday, 10 September 2018 and be completed by Friday, 30 November 2018.
+Lectures/tutorials are likely to take place on Mondays at 14.00, Tuesdays at 14.00 and 15.00 and Wednesdays at 14.00.
 The 3-hour practical class will be either Friday morning or afternoon (two groups).
+The end-of-course examination will be in the period of Monday, 3 December to Friday, 14 December 2018.